karinarigby/water-tracker/README.md

 Garden needs the ongoing watering by daily logging, otherwise they'll whither away one by one until you have to start over.

+There's two parts to the app:
+ - The administrative side, where the admin can manage users, different kinds of plants, and the activities.
+ - The actual tracking logic itself, where the user can login, log water intake, set goals, view their garden and progress, challenge friends, etc.

+ I am focusing on the administrative stuff first, and then will shift my focus to the actual tracking afterwards.

 ##  Demo

 Take a look [here](http://ec2-3-96-179-242.ca-central-1.compute.amazonaws.com) for a running demo.